Eat Pray Love movie review

 As her husband talks about the possiblilty of going back to school, Liz is feeling stuck to the point of claustrophobia and breathlessness with the idea of having to support her husband's goals while hers fall to the wayside.

-Liz starts to pray in a compelling scene that shows she is praying for the very first time.
+Liz starts to pray in a compelling scene in Eat Pray Love that shows that she is praying for the very first time.
 She is in tears with not knowing what to do and she asks for guidance.
 She goes back to bed that night to tell her husband that she does not want to be married to him anymore.

-The upcoming scenes are quite heartbreaking as Liz's husband is still in love with her.
+The upcoming scenes in Eat Pray Love are quite heartbreaking as Liz's husband is still in love with her.
 He represents himself while she hires a divorce attorney and it takes quite a long time for him to be willing to sign the divorce papers.
 He does not want to let Liz go.

 While Liz is the protagonist of the film, these scenes make her appear as a very selfish person and we empathize with her soon to be ex husband.